 There are a number of ways, according to Elliott, that such a board could help address Tirado’s concerns about the lack of paid time off.
 It could recommend “implementation of minimum paid time off for workers, or time and a half for working on a holiday,” he says.
 It could also recommend automatic overtime pay for shifts that are 11 hours or less apart.

 If history is any indicator, there is reason to be hopeful that they could bring real improvements.
 Worker boards have their origins in the Progressive Era, just before the New Deal period, when economic inequality was dramatic and rapid industrialization led to hazardous working conditions.
-Kate Andrias, professor of Columbia Law School, says workers and their advocates responded by organizing unions, pursuing state and local regulations, and experimenting with worker boards.
+Kate Andrias, professor at Columbia Law School, says workers and their advocates responded by organizing unions, pursuing state and local regulations, and experimenting with worker boards.
 The earliest boards in around 13 states were “designed to set wages and establish other labor standards for those workers, mainly women, without full citizenship rights or union representation,” Nelson Lichtenstein, labor history professor at UC Santa Barbara, wrote in January 2022.

 Andrias told me, “They were trying to create new administrative structures that gave workers a voice and established working conditions on an industry-by-industry basis.
 This was not seen as in opposition or a replacement to unionization, but rather, a compliment.
 The idea was that workers should have independent organizations with which they bargain with employers, but also, there are lots of workers who don’t have such organizations, and democracy should have a mechanism to raise conditions for everyone in industry, and do so in a way that involves workers.”